aiman-al-masoud/deixiscript/docs/notes/notes.md

 # "it" is broken again!
 # Thing.excludes(Thing, {on:Thing})
 # Thing.query() and Thing.ownerInfo() fix
-# unigy Enviro and Thing
+# unify Enviro and Thing
 # isAlready() also for superclass